sheldonucr/ee260_lab/lab4/README.md

 ##### Design Compiler and IC Compiler for GCD

 GCD requires clock and you also need to synthesize clock tree.
-For your GCD, every step is the same as 4-bit full adder example from RTL to Layout except the following extra steps.
+For your GCD, every step is __the same as above 4-bit full adder steps__ from RTL to Layout except the following extra steps.

 ###### Design Compiler Changes for GCD.